In Cuba's sea of classic cars, the truly valuable are elusive

 HAVANA Luis Abel Bango spent seven years searching for his dream car, a 1957 Chevy Bel Air.
-He finally found it on Cuba's far western tip, buying it off the original owner for $7,000 (4,501 pounds).
+He finally found it on Cuba's far western tip, buying it off the original owner for $7,000.

 "I went everywhere looking for what I wanted.
 Out in the provinces, central Cuba.
 I had to go to the end of the island to find this one," Bango said.